tpoisot/ms_pop_networks/ms_pop.md

 *e.g.* @havens_scale_1992]; this neglects the fact that local environmental conditions, species states, and community composition, can intervene in the realization of interactions.
-More recently, however, it has been established that networks are *dynamic* objects that have structured variation in
+More recently, however, it has been established that networks are *dynamic* objects that have structured variation in $\alpha$,
-$\alpha$, $\beta$, and $\gamma$ diversity, not only to the change of species composition at different locations but also to the fact that the same species will interact in different ways over time or across space [@poisot_dissimilarity_2012].
+$\beta$, and $\gamma$ diversity, not only to the change of species composition at different locations but also to the fact that the same species will interact in different ways over time or across their area of co-occurrence [@poisot_dissimilarity_2012].
 Of these sources of variation in networks, the change of species composition has been addressed either explicitly in the context of networks [@gravel_trophic_2011;@dattilo_spatial_2013],